 - Pill Monitor Pro for IOS can help provide reminders to take medication and a create an ongoing log to track medication taken.
 Alerts can be set by you, your parent, or their doctor, with logs forwarded to their physician on a regular basis to promote compliance.
 Don’t have an Apple Watch or iPhone?
 Medisafe’s Pill Reminder and Medication Tracker for Android does the same thing.

 - The Fitbit Charge 3 was designed with seniors in mind, helping them plan healthy, safe physical activity.
 It suggests a goal-based activity, introduces breathing exercises, and monitors heart rate.
 It’s waterproof and the battery lasts seven days without recharging, making it a good choice for an active senior who enjoys swimming or other water activities but might not remember to charge their device every day.

 - Carezone, available for both iPhone and Android, is a health information organizer aimed at keeping family members and caregivers in the loop.
 It provides an easy way to sort and store medical information by keeping data about medication, allergies, insurance cards and ID cards in a single app, and also allows users to create to-do lists to keep track of appointments and medication times.
 Wearable data can be delivered to the app to build a clear health profile, which can be handed off to medical personnel in case of an emergency.

-Any one – or all – of these of these wearables can be combined with an active living approach and a commitment to senior health care for a better quality of life for your parent.
+Any one – or all – of these pieces of wearable technology can be combined with an active living approach and a commitment to senior health for a better quality of life for your parent.
 Mom or dad can stay independent, and you can have peace of mind knowing that technology is helping to keep them safe.

 If you’re considering assisted living, we invite to come to Kensington Place and see for yourself how we enjoy fulfilling our promise to you: to love and care for your family as we do our own.